jim4067/anitrendz-cli/README.md

 ## Tech stack 💻

-This is a rust project and I am using the following crates
+This is a [rust](https://www.rust-lang.org/) project and I am using the following crates.

--
+- [clap](https://clap.rs/) for parsing command line arguments.
+- [serde](https://serde.rs/) for serializing and deserializing the JSON data.
+- [reqwest] for making HTTP requests to the anitop api.

 ## Source data 📝